Lahma712/A--search-algorithm/README.md

 -Execute <b>Main.py</b>

--The red/green squares represent the starting/goal node respectively
+-The red/green squares represent the starting/goal node respectively.

--You can move the starting/goal node by clicking on it and then clicking on some desired square (where you want to move the node to)
+-You can move the starting/goal node by clicking on it and then clicking on some desired square (where you want to move the node to).

--You can draw obstacles (in yellow) by clicking and moving your mouse cursor
+-You can use the mouse cursor to draw obstacles onto the grid (in yellow).

--You can erase a drawn obstacle square by clicking on it again
+-You can erase a drawn obstacle square by clicking on it again.

--To start the algorithm, click on the "Start" button
+-To start the algorithm, click on the "Start" button.

--Clicking on "Clear" once erases the path drawn by the algorithm
+-Clicking on "Clear" once erases the path drawn by the algorithm.

--Clicking on "Clear" a second time also erases the obstacles
+-Clicking on "Clear" a second time also erases the obstacles.

--Zoom in/out by clicking on the +/- buttons
+-Zoom in/out by clicking on the +/- buttons.

 # <b>Parameters: </b>